GenomicsAotearoa/hts_workshop_mpi/docs/level2/35_mapping_statistics.md

 |`X + Y properly paired (Z% : N/A)`|Number of instances where paired reads are mapped together in the correct orientation|
 |`X + Y singletons (Z% : N/A)`|Number of instances of a read mapping when its paired partner failed to do so|

+!!! info "Understanding the 'duplicates' term"

->**Note:** The term duplicates is used to represent instances where two or more **_identical_** sequences mapped to the region, not different reads mapping to the same region in a manner that overlaps.
+    The term duplicates is used to represent instances where two or more *identical* sequences mapped to the region, not different reads mapping to the same region in a manner that overlaps.
 In these instances, it is phenominally rare to see two identical reads produced as part of library preparation and they are much more commonly due to PCR artefacts which occur during library preparation, or some form of read duplication during sequencing.

     In some instances it is worth identifying and removing these duplication events using a tool like `picard` ([documentation](https://broadinstitute.github.io/picard/)).

->
->If you are working with amplicon sequence, where you have produced a PCR product which is then sent for sequencing your duplication rate will be high but this is an expected consequence of the method used to produce your input DNA.
+    If you are working with amplicon sequence, where you have produced a PCR product which is then sent for sequencing your duplication rate will be high but this is an expected consequence of the method used to produce your input DNA.
 In such cases a high duplication rate is expected.

 ---